Gillesedgy/Team4-FrontEnd/README.md

 ## Key Features

+- Tailored opportunities for immigrants based on their native language
-- Filter jobs and rentals based on users' native language
+- Filter jobs and rentals by language to find relevant opportunities
+- Contact the lister directly through the provided contact form
 - Tailored opportunities from local businesses and employers
-- Ability to showcase skills and credentials effectively
+- Showcase skills and credentials effectively to local businesses and employers
+- Explore rental and job listings with detailed information and map view
+- Engage with the community through the community board, post, and interact with other users throught the comment section

 ## Technologies